mouaad96/ToDoList/README.md

-This is a simple ToDoList made by me and my freind (you can check his Git 'aymanemontassir') for the purpose of learning Languages:(HTML, CSS, JS)
+This is a simple ToDoList made by me for the purpose of learning Languages:(HTML, CSS, JS)